Amir-78/NoNSFW/README.md

 ## Disclaimer

-NudeX is provided “as is” and is currently in Beta.
+NoNSFW is provided “as is” and is currently in Beta.
 While we strive for accuracy, some false positives or missed detections may occur.
 Use responsibly.

 ---